jhpyle/docassemble/_docs/initial.md

 Subsections are supported, but only one level of nesting is allowed.

-If your interview uses [multiple languages], you can specify more than one `sections` block and modify each one with a `language` modifier:
+If your Steward is [multilingual], you can specify more than one `sections` block and modify each one with a `language` component:

 {% highlight yaml %}
 ---